georgiee/coding-for-kids/slides.md

 [.background-color: #fdc552]
 ^ I hope I have convinced you by now why teaching coding matters

-^ So let me show you some possibilities how to teach kids about technology and computer science.
+^ So let me show you some possibilities how to teach coding.

 # ~~1.
 Why it matters~~
 # [fit] _2. how to teach_